Do statins cause dementia

 “In patients without baseline cognitive dysfunction, short-term data are most compatible with no adverse effect of statins on cognition, and long-term data may support a beneficial role for statins in the prevention of dementia,” the study authors summed up.

-Could NOT taking prescribed statins drive risk of Alzheimer’s and dementia?
+Could declining to take prescribed statins increase your risk of Alzheimer’s disease or another form of dementia?

 Stroke and heart issues